-- (iii) The Gain on Bargain Purchase arose due to the difference in the issue price (\$0.30 each) and the fair value (\$0.19 each) for the scrip consideration (1,833,333 ordinary shares).
-It has been included as income in the Statement of Comprehensive Income and will not be assessable for tax purposes. - (iv) The acquired entities' contribution of gross revenue (\$0.64 million) and earnings before interest, tax, depreciation and amortisation (EBITDA) loss (\$0.02 million) for the period from 1 December 2016 to 30 June 2017.
-There is not adequate information available for disclosing the contribution of gross revenue and EBITDA for the full year.
+(ii) The Gain on Bargain Purchase arose due to the difference in the issue price (\$0.30 each) and the fair value (\$0.19 each) for the scrip consideration (1,833,333 ordinary shares).
+The increase of \$50,000 in gain on bargain purchase was related to the re- acquired rights identified in the final purchase price allocation.
+It has been included as income in the Statement of Comprehensive Income and will not be assessable for tax purposes.

+(iii) The acquired entities' contribution of gross revenue (\$1.0 million) and earnings before interest, tax, depreciation and amortisation (EBITDA) (\$0.05 million) for the year to 30 June 2018.

-(c) Transactions with Non-controlling interests in Retail Technology Services Pty Ltd
+(c) Transactions with Non-controlling interests in The Delicious & Nutritious Food Co Pty Ltd

-On 1 May 2017, the company acquired the remaining 24% of the outstanding shares in Retail Technology Services Pty Ltd for a share consideration at a fair value of \$103,625 (i.e. 500,000 ordinary shares at \$0.20725 each).
-This brings the Parent entity interest in Retail Technology Services Pty Ltd to 100%.
+On 7 July 2017, the company acquired the remaining 25% of the outstanding shares in The Delicious & Nutritious Food Co Pty Ltd for a share consideration at a fair value of \$562,500 (i.e. 1,875,000 ordinary shares at \$0.30 each).
+This brings the Parent entity interest in The Delicious & Nutritious Food Co Pty Ltd to 100%.